mental-lab/ASP-Dot-NET-Chainguard-FIPS/README.md

 use with .NET.
 Check out the `Program.cs` and `dotnetcore.csproj` files to see how these work.

-In addition to the .NET Core content, there is a ready-to-go `.gitignore` file sourced from the the .NET Core [.gitignore](https://github.com/dotnet/core/blob/master/.gitignore).
-This will help keep your repository clean of build files and other configuration.
+In addition to the .NET Core content, there is a ready-to-go `Dockerfile` file that will build a docker image for this app

 Finally, the `.gitlab-ci.yml` contains the configuration needed for GitLab to build your code.
 Let's take a look, section by section.